The Sleeping Beauty (ballet): Synopsis

 Act I — Les quatre fiancés de la Princesse AuroreIt is the day of Princess Aurora's sixteenth birthday.
 Celebrations are underway, though the King is still unsettled by Carabosse's omen.
 The master of ceremonies discovers several peasant ladies frolicking about with knitting needles and alerts the King, who initially sentences the women to a harsh punishment.
 The Queen gently persuades him to spare the innocent citizens, and he agrees.
 An elaborate waltz is performed and Princess Aurora arrives.
 She is introduced to four suitors by her doting parents.
 Aurora and the suitors perform the famous Rose Adagio.
 Presently, a cloaked stranger appears and offers a gift to the princess: a spindle.
 Having never seen one before, Aurora curiously examines the strange object as her parents desperately try to intervene.
 As predicted, she pricks her finger.
-While initially appearing to recover quickly, she falls into a swoon and collapses.
+While initially appearing to recover quickly, Aurora is soon sent into sleep.
 The cloaked stranger reveals herself to be Carabosse, who believes that her curse still stands and that the princess is dead.
-Once again, the Lilac Fairy quells the hubbub and reminds the King and Queen that Aurora is merely asleep.
+Once again, the Lilac Fairy quells the hubbub and reminds the King and Queen that Aurora is not dead, but asleep.
 The princess is carried off to bed, and the Lilac Fairy casts a spell of slumber over the entire kingdom, which will only be broken when Aurora awakens.
 A thick layer of thorny plants grows over the palace, hiding it from view.

 Act II, Scene I — La chasse du Prince DésiréOne hundred years later, Prince Désiré is attending a hunting party.
 Though his companions are lighthearted, the prince is unhappy and eventually asks to be left alone.
 On his own in the forest, he is met by the Lilac Fairy, who has chosen him to awaken Aurora.
 She shows him a vision of the beautiful princess, and the prince is immediately smitten.
 The Lilac Fairy explains the situation, and Désiré begs to be taken to the princess.
 The Lilac Fairy takes him to the hidden castle.
 Carabosse makes one last attempt to cement her vengeful curse, but the Lilac Fairy and the prince manage to defeat her together at last.